junxit/us-congress-bills-114/bill.md

   - **(B)** *Penalty* If the Attorney General determines that any recipient of a grant under this Act has violated subparagraph (A), the Attorney General shall—
     - **(i)** require the grant recipient to repay the grant in full; and
     - **(ii)** prohibit the grant recipient from receiving another grant under this Act for not less than 5 years.
+- **(10)** *Preventing duplicative grants*
+  - **(A)** *In general* Before the Attorney General awards a grant to an applicant under this Act, the Attorney General shall compare potential grant awards with other grants awarded under this Act to determine whether duplicate grants are awarded for the same purpose.
+  - **(B)** *Report* If the Attorney General awards duplicate grants to the same applicant for the same purpose, the Attorney General shall submit to the Committee on the Judiciary of the Senate and the Committee on the Judiciary of the House of Representatives a report that includes—
+    - **(i)** a list of all duplicate grants awarded, including the total dollar amount of any duplicate grants awarded; and
+    - **(ii)** the reason the Attorney General awarded the duplicate grants.

 ## § 17.
 Needs assessment of forensic laboratories